We earn commissions if you shop through the links below. Read more

 How to start a greenhouse business

 For a long time, they seemed like relics of a bygone age.
 But now, as weather becomes more unpredictable and people look to take greater control of what they eat, greenhouses are suddenly popping up like weeds!
-The global greenhouse industry is expected to more than double in the coming years, topping $3 billion.
 You could start your own greenhouse business and help people build the green sanctuary of their dreams while riding the market boom to major profits.

 You could start your business on your plot of land, detailing your service offerings on an appealing website and meeting clients at their homes.
 You will, however, need to have considerable understanding of the lay-out and construction of greenhouses, and hopefully some experience with farming, gardening and flowers as well.